I’m a nut for anything mint, so this is a fave of mine. It’s light, crisp and refreshing – great iced too!

 “I’ve had a couple of cups of this tea so far this week.
 I’m not 100% sure what I think of it as yet, though.
 I’ve tried Adagio’s Sarjeeling Sungma Summer separately, and it was okay — according to...”
 Read full tasting note

-An interesting twist on the old Moroccan Mint tea, which traditionally combines Gunpowder tea from China with fresh peppermint.
-We kept the latter, and replaced the smoky notes of Gunpowder with the muscatel highlights of a First Flush Darjeeling from India.
-The result is fresher, smoother and – we hope you’ll agree – a nice improvement on the original.
+An interesting twist on classic Moroccan Mint tea, which traditionally combines Gunpowder green tea from China with fresh mint.
+We kept the latter and replaced the smoky notes of Gunpowder with the muscatel highlights of a Darjeeling from India.
+The result is very a refreshing cup, with bold, cool minty notes, smooth and relaxing texture and flavor.
+Very intriguing cup.

 Adagio Teas has become one of the most popular destinations for tea online.
 Its products are available online at www.adagio.com and in many gourmet and health food stores.